Confédération Internationale des Sociétés d'Auteurs et Compositeurs: Mission and goals

 CISAC works to protect the rights and promote the interests of creators across all regions of the world and artistic fields; music, audiovisual, drama, literature and visual arts.
 It enables collective management organisations to seamlessly represent creators internationally and ensure that royalties flow to authors for the use of their works anywhere in the world.
 CISAC provides business, legal, and IT support to protect creators' rights and to foster the development of the international network of collective management societies (CMOs).

 Membership

-As of June, 2015 CISAC's a membership organisation includes 230 authors' societies from 120 countries, indirectly representing around four million creators.
+As of June, 2024 CISAC's a membership organisation includes 227 authors' societies from 116 countries, indirectly representing more than five million creators.
 There are three membership categories, depending on a society's status and operations: Member, Provisional and Associate.

 Authors' societies are largely non-profit organisations that are established by creators to facilitate the management of their rights.
 As it is very difficult for an individual creator to monitor all uses of their work and negotiate payment for these uses, many choose to entrust their rights to an authors' society.
 An authors' society's primary activities is to grant licenses and collect royalties and distribute royalties to the right holders for the use of their works.